go-infinity/site/content/posts/go-concurrency/locks/index.md

 tags: ["go", "concurrency"]
 summary: "Various Go Concurrency Patterns"
 ---
+> This series assumes basic understanding of Golang concurrency primitives like `mutexes`,`goroutines`,`channels` etc.

 This is 1st post in the Go Concurrency series.
 1. Concurrency Patterns - Locks and Waitgroups
 2. [Concurrency Patterns - Channels](/posts/go-concurrency/channels/)
 3. [Concurrency Patterns - WorkerQueue](/posts/go-concurrency/workerqueue/)

-In this post, we will learn the basic `Go` concurrency patterns with various examples.
-This post assumes that you have some understanding of the basic concurrency primitives present in `Go` like `locks`,`goroutines`,`channels`,`select` etc.
+In this post, we will learn the basic `Go` concurrency patterns with a practical problem.
+This example will be further extended across other patterns so that it can be easy relatedable.

-Concurrency in `Go` is easy to start with, But we have to be very careful while implementaing the same.
-We should we aware of any race conditions, deadloacks, syncronization between goroutines etc.
+We all know Concurrency in `Go` is easy to start with, but hard to master.
+We have to be very careful while implementaing it and make sure that there are no race conditions, deadloacks, syncronization between goroutines etc.

-Below is the helloworld example of go concurrency.
-It will run hello() function concurrently along with teh main goroutine.
+Below is the **helloworld example** of go concurrency.
+We see with simple go keyword we can run hello function concurrently alongwith the main goroutine.
+Ignore `time.sleep` for now if it's not clear, it's only to make sure funtion hello finishes before main exits.
+We will discuss this in subsequent sections.

-{{< codeWide language="go" >}}
+{{< codeWide language="go" >}}package main
-package main

 import (
 	"fmt"
 	"time"